Office of Admissions

 Students seeking admission in the RN-BSN program must:

-- Be eligible for admission to the University and clinical component of the nursing program.
+- Be eligible for admission to the University and clinical component of nursing program

-- Have graduated from a state-approved nursing (RN) program.
+- Have graduated from a state-approved nursing program

-- Possess an active and unencumbered state license to practice nursing at the RN level.
+- Possess an active and unencumbered license to practice nursing as a Registered Nurse in the US

-- Have completed all transferred Gen Ed and Pre-Nursing courses with a minimum grade of “C”.
+- Have completed all general education and pre-nursing courses with a minimum grade of “C”

-- Have attained and maintained a college GPA of 2.7 or above.
+- Have attained and maintained a college GPA of 2.85 or above

-- Have completed basic science and math requirements including 8 credits of Anatomy and Physiology, 4 credits of Microbiology or combination of human biology coursework, and 4 credits of Intermediate Algebra; or their equivalents with the required grade expectations.
+- Have completed the basic science and math requirements including 8 credits of Anatomy and Physiology, 4 credits of Microbiology or combination of human biology coursework, and 4 credits of College Algebra; or their equivalents with the required grade expectations.

 Physical Therapist Assistant Program A.A.S.
 (PTA)